yogdaan/git-from-scratch/README.md

 ## Language

 I will be using javascript for making this project.
-I don't have any specific reason for choosing this language.
+I dont have any specific reason for choosing this language.
 Let's just go with the flow.

 ## Author